Semiparametric Triple Difference Estimators: Identification

-The next assumption ensures that (i) at least some units are treated in the target domain, to make the parameter of interest well-defined, and (ii) at each stratum, there is a non-zero probability of being assigned to each group, to guarantee that the comparisons between groups are meaningful. \begin{assumption}[Positivity] For some $\epsilon\geq0$, \begin{enumerate}[label=(\roman*)] \item $p(G=1, D=1)>\epsilon$, \item $\min\{p(G=0,D=1\mid X), p(G=1,D=0\mid X), p(G=0,D=0\mid X)\}>\epsilon$ with probability one for those $X$ where $p(G=1,D=1\mid X)>0$. \end{enumerate} \end{assumption} \Cref{as:pos3} is also termed \emph{overlap} in the literature.
 We say \emph{strict positivity} holds if $\epsilon>0$.
 As we shall see, positivity is sufficient for identification, whereas inference requires strict positivity.
-Finally, we make the following assumption. \begin{assumption}[Conditional parallel difference in trends] If $p(X)p(G,D\mid X)>0$, then
+Finally, we make the following assumption. \begin{assumption}[Conditional parallel difference in trends] For all $x$ such that $p(X=x)p(G,D\mid X=x)>0$,

-\end{assumption} \Cref{as:id3} is a relaxation of the \emph{conditional parallel trends} assumption, in the sense that when data from one domain is available, say $D=1$, conditional parallel trends asserts that the left hand side of Equation \eqref{eq:cet} is equal to $0$.
-Rather than assuming that this difference term is zero, here, we assume that it is invariant across domains.
+\end{assumption} \Cref{as:id3} is a relaxation of the \emph{conditional parallel trends} assumption in the canonical DiD framework, in the sense that when data from one domain are available, say $D=1$, conditional parallel trends asserts that the left hand side of Equation \eqref{eq:cet} is equal to $0$.
+Rather than assuming that the left hand side term is zero, here, we assume that it is equal to its counterpart in the reference domain $D=0$.